EXL Research Group

-Scott Alexander Michaud, Design Engineer of the University of Akron '16 with a background in green building design, prototyping and engineering education.
+Scott Alexander Michaud, Design Engineer from the University of Akron class of '16 with a background in green building design, prototyping and engineering education.
 As the sole Mechanical Engineer on the RCWG team he oversees the design of physical systems, community outreach education, and resource acquisition.

 Project role: Lead Mechanical Engineer